Zoom In: Rape Apartments

 Zoom In: Rape Apartments (ズームイン　暴行団地, Zoom In: Bōkō Danchi) is a 1980 violent pink film in Nikkatsu's Roman Porno series.
 It was director Naosuke Kurosawa's debut work.

-Synopsis
+Plot summary

 A woman living in an expensive Tokyo apartment suspects that the piano tuner living on the same floor is the man who raped her years before.
 When she witnesses the man raping another woman, she becomes convinced of his identity, but is unwilling to report him to the police because of a mysterious attraction she has towards him.